ovyas24/ovyas24/README.md

-### Hi there, I'm Om Vyas - aka [ovyas24][website] 👋
+### Hi there, I'm Om Vyas - aka ovyas24👋

 ## I'm a Student, Developer, and Learner!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
-- 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play with electronics

 ### Connect with me: